ben-arnold/antibody-curves/README.md

 # antibody-curves

-This is a repo for data analysis scripts associated with the article

 This repository includes scripts required to conduct all of the analyses for the article entitled:

 _Measuring changes in transmission of neglected tropical diseases, malaria, and enteric pathogens from quantitative antibody levels_